Choosing a rosin press bag is simple… or is it?

 “If I’m going for quality, I go with a 36-micron,” says Bud Smith, owner of Budsmith and winner of the Mecca Cup for best rosin.
 “Nothing over a 72.
 I’ve used a 25, and I felt like it was holding back a little too much of what I was trying to get out.”

-So does the rosin screen size affect yield?
+Does rosin screen size affect yield?

 “Sometimes, I don’t use a screen when I’m just pressing off some flower for myself to smoke.
 You’re gonna get a lot of the essential oils from the plant and the little bits, the orange hairs,” says Bud.
 Flower rosin pressed without a screen is one step in the direction of traditional smoking and one step away from the candy-sweet experience of dabbing.
 There’s truly no wrong way to consume this plant!
 If you’re pressing a small amount, or if you just want to save a couple of bucks on a bag, processing flower in the buff may be the way to go.
 Consumers, however, typically want clarity and don’t want to see chunky stuff in their retail products.